 The programs are especially attractive because of their quick processing times—applicants can receive residency or citizenship in as little as two to three months—and their lax residency requirements.
 Both streams allow principal applicants to include qualifying family members in their applications.
 Permanent residency and citizenship in Cyprus grant a high level of mobility throughout the European Union.

-The residency- and citizenship-by-investment programs as they stand today were institutionalized by a 2014 Council of Minister’s revision of existing immigration and nationality laws.
-Those changes introduced the Major Collective Investment (MCI)—an opportunity for a reduced investment amount for those applying for naturalization—and expedited processing for both schemes.
+The residency- and citizenship-by-investment programs as they stand today were institutionalized by a 2014 Council of Minister’s revision of existing immigration and nationality laws (with the latest revisions adopted in September 2016).
+The 2014 changes introduced the Major Collective Investment (MCI)—an opportunity for a reduced investment amount for those applying for naturalization—and expedited processing for both schemes.

 The financial requirements of each program differ in nature and in amount, but investors in either category must show a clean criminal record and all application documents not originally in English or Greek must be so translated.
 All investment funds must come from outside of Cyprus.